And maybe some holidays were salvaged or at least scaled down.

 It wasn’t until several years later as I was trying to plan out my daughter’s future that I finally realized I never had to ask for a thing.

-Even with all of the communication systems in place for her- I am her voice.
+Even with all of the communication systems in place for her- I am her voice when she needs one.
 I am her mother and I am her advocate.

 And that was one of the greatest gifts that I have ever been given.